OfficeDev/office-scripts-docs/docs/resources/samples/excel-calculation.md

 # Manage calculation mode in Excel

-This sample shows how to use the calculation mode and calculate methods in Excel on the web using Office Scripts.
+This sample shows how to use the [calculation mode](/javascript/api/office-scripts/excelscript/excelscript.calculationmode) and calculate methods in Excel on the web using Office Scripts.
 You can try the script on any Excel file.

 ## Scenario

 In Excel on the web, a file's calculation mode can be controlled programmatically using APIs.
 The following actions are possible using Office Scripts.

-1. Get the calculation mode (automatic or manual, etc.).
+1. Get the calculation mode.
 1. Set the calculation mode.
-1. Calculate Excel formulas for files that are set to the manual mode (also referred as re-calculate).
+1. Calculate Excel formulas for files that are set to the manual mode (also referred to as recalculate).

-## Office Scripts sample code: Control calculation mode
+## Sample code: Control calculation mode

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {